-With a guide from the Office of Naval Research (ONR), Dr. Binoy Ravindran, an engineering professor at Virginia Tech, has designed a machine that could revolutionize how navy and business computing structures perform.
+With a guide from the Office of Naval Research (ONR), Dr. Binoy Ravindran, an engineering professor at Virginia Tech, has designed a machine to revolutionize how navy and business computing structures perform.

-It’s called Popcorn Linux—an working gadget that can bring together different programming languages right into an unmarried cyber tongue.
+Popcorn Linux is a working gadget that can bring together different programming languages right into an unmarried cyber tongue.

-“By making use of Popcorn Linux to longtime, legacy Navy and Marine Corps laptop systems, we are able to enhance software with out requiring heaps of guy-hours to rewrite millions of strains of code,” said Dr. Wen Masters, head of ONR’s C4ISR Department.
+“By making use of Popcorn Linux to longtime, legacy Navy and Marine Corps laptop systems, we can enhance software without requiring heaps of guy-hours to rewrite millions of strains of code,” said Dr. Wen Masters, head of ONR’s C4ISR Department.
 “This should yield tremendous financial savings in upkeep fees.”

-Crunching huge amounts of information for complicated programs like battlespace consciousness and artificial intelligence requires extremely powerful processing.
+Crunching massive amounts of information for complicated programs like battlespace consciousness and artificial intelligence requires potent processing.

-Unfortunately, some of the processors capable of this talk their personal specialized software programming languages—and must be programmed to have interaction with each other.
+Unfortunately, some of the processors capable of this talk their individual specialized software programming languages—and must be programmed to interact with each other.

 RELATED ARTICLES :